Skip to content

 Aranet4 Carbon Dioxide Monitor

 Carbon dioxide concentrations act as a proxy for the risk of COVID-19 transmission.
 Assuming you are in a shared space, a doubling in carbon dioxide concentration indicates twice the chance of contracting COVID-19.
-For example, on a bus with 800 ppm, you have twice the chance of catching COVID-19 compared to ambient levels (typically just over 400 ppm).
+For example, on a bus with 800 ppm (about 400 ppm above ambient), you have twice the chance of catching COVID-19 compared to 600 ppm (200 ppm above ambient).

 Of course, there are caveats to this.
 Firstly, you need to be in a shared space – no matter how high the carbon dioxide concentration, there is no airborne illness transmission risk if you’re in a room alone.
 Furthermore, the carbon dioxide concentration only reflects the COVID transmission risk if someone with the illness is present.
 For this reason, it’s an imperfect way to monitor the airborne illness risk, but it is the best method we have and having a device such as the Aranet4 Home can allow us to judge risk in any given environment.